Google Scholar is a serious alternative to Web of Science

 Some academics are under the misplaced impression that anything posted on the Internet that includes references will be counted in Google Scholar.
 This might also be the source behind the misconception that one can put simply put phantom papers online to improve one’s citation count.
 However, Google Scholar only indexes scholarly publications.
 As their website indicates “We work with publishers of scholarly information to index peer-reviewed papers, theses, preprints, abstracts, and technical reports from all disciplines of research.”

 Some non-scholarly citations, such as student handbooks, library guides or editorial notes slip through.
 However, incidental problems in this regard are unlikely to distort citation metrics, especially robust ones such as the h-index.
-Hence, although there might be some overestimation of the number of non-scholarly citations in Google Scholar, for many disciplines this is preferable to the very significant and systematic under-estimation of scholarly citations in ISI or Scopus.
+Hence, although there might be some overestimation of the number of scholarly citations in Google Scholar, for many disciplines this is preferable to the very significant and systematic under-estimation of scholarly citations in ISI or Scopus.
 Moreover, as long as one compares like with like, i.e. compares citation records for the same data source, this should not be a problem at all.

 Non-ISI listed publication can be high-quality publications

 There is also a frequent assumption amongst research administrators that ISI listing is a stamp of quality and that hence one should ignore non-ISI listed publications and citations.
 There are two problems with this assumption.
 First, ISI has a bias towards Science, English-language and North American journals.
-Second, ISI completely ignores a vast majority of publications in the Social Sciences and Humanities.
+Second, ISI almost completely ignores a vast majority of publications in the Social Sciences and Humanities.

 - ISI journal listing is very incomplete in the Social Sciences & Humanities: ISI’s listing of journals is much more comprehensive in the Sciences than in the Social Sciences and Humanities.
 Butler (2006) analysed the distribution of publication output by field for Australian universities between 1999 and 2001.
 She found that whereas for the Chemical, Biological, Physical and Medical/Health sciences between 69.3% and 84.6% of the publications were published in ISI listed journals, this was the case for only 4.4%-18.7% of the publications in the Social Sciences such as Management, History Education and Arts.
 Many high-quality journals in the field of Economics & Business are not ISI listed.
 Only 30%-40% of the journals in Accounting, Marketing and General Management & Strategy listed on my Journal Quality List (already a pretty selective list) are ISI listed.
 There is no doubt that – on average – journals that are ISI listed are perceived to be of higher quality.
 However, there are a very substantial number of non-ISI indexed journals that have a higher than average h-index.

 - ISI has very limited coverage of non-journal publications: Second, even in the Cited Reference search ISI only includes citations in ISI listed journals.
-In the General Search function it completely ignores any publications that are not in ISI-listed journals.
+In the General Search function it almost completely ignores any publications that are not in ISI-listed journals.
 As a result a vast majority of publications and citations in the Social Sciences & Humanities, as well as in Engineering & Computer Science, are ignored.
-In the Social Sciences and Humanities this is mainly caused by a completely neglect of books, book chapters, publications in languages other than English, and publications in non-ISI listed journals.
+In the Social Sciences and Humanities this is mainly caused by an almost complete neglect of books, book chapters, publications in languages other than English, and publications in non-ISI listed journals.
 In Engineering and Computer Science, this is mostly caused by a neglect of conference proceedings.
 ISI has recently introduced conference proceedings in their database.
 However, it does not provide any details of which conferences are covered beyond listing some disciplines that are covered.
 I was unable to find any of my own publications in conference proceedings.
 As a result ISI very seriously underestimates both the number of publications and the number of citations for academics in the Social Sciences & Humanities and in Engineering & Computer Science.

 Google Scholar’s flaws have been played up far too much